Daniel-Frederick/UD-International-Taekwondo-Club/README.md

 # UD-International-Taekwondo-Club

-This is the Univeristy of Dayton International Taekwondo Club's website.
+This is the university of Dayton International Taekwondo Club's website.

 Current website: https://international-taekwondo.web.app/